Table of Contents

 14. Stein Family Magic Hour White Moscato 2011

 Rosé wines from the Stein Family Wines, as the other rosé wines are pink and made by fermenting grape juice with the skin for a few days as opposed to the long fermentation for the production of red wines.
 Donating 5% of their annual income for the scholarship of the children of the vineyard workers, the Stein Family Wines ensures that this tradition will help improve the lives of these families.
 This wine, made with 86% Moscato and 14% Cabernet Franc, boasts of a light wine with low alcohol content, this is perfect for evening appetizers and end-of-the-meal conclusions.

 15. Quady Elysium Black Muscat 2014

-Another wine that California can be proud of, this black Muscat boasts of cherry, strawberry and lychee flavors made more interesting by the rose-like aroma.
+Another wine that California can be proud of, this black Muscat boasts of cherry, strawberry, and lychee flavors made more interesting by the rose-like aroma.
 Made by experts of sweet wine, Quady Winery adheres to strict standards to produce rare vintages fermented from grapes of Napa Valley.

 Perfect with desserts such as cheesecakes, chocolate cakes, and dark chocolate pudding.

 Whatever you choose, remember the Moscato is meant for celebration and drink moderately.
 If you are watching your weight or your sugar intake, try the Brut Moscato which has the least sugar per glass, just 10g per liter, compared to the sweet which has 30g per liter.
 You might as well skip dessert if you are serving Moscato.
-A night of celebration doesn't need to end up as a night of disaster.
+A night of celebration doesn't need to end up as a disaster.
 Enjoy your parties with your favorite drinks!